swcarpentry/python-novice-gapminder/_episodes/05-error-messages.md

 FIXME: this entire episode needs to move later (we can't do IndentationError yet, or talk about the tracebacks until we've written functions).

+FIXME: The 'Identifying Item Errors' section can be moved to later.
+The List data structure is not yet introduced.

 > ## Reading Error Messages
 >
 > Read the traceback below, and identify the following: